zbw/qualle/README.md

-As above, you may omit the ``doc.tsv`` if you just want to predict the quality of the MLC result and you may omit the ``doc.annif`` if you provide the split for Label Calibration training.
+As above, you may omit the ``doc.tsv`` if you just want to predict the quality of the MLC result and you may omit the ``doc.annif`` if you provide the split for Label Calibration training yourself.

 ### Train
 To train a model, use the ``train`` mode, e.g.: